loglob/ccheck/README.md

 ```
 ccheck [subjects...] -- [providers/tests...]
 ```
-Every argument is a path to a shared objet.
+Every argument names a shared object.
+Unless a path explicitly contains `/`, it is searched on the standard system include path.

 Providers are executed sequentially before all tests.
 Individual test objects are run in parallel, and the tests inside each object are run sequentially.